shlomiassaf/loopback-dbfirst/README.md

 # loopback-dbfirst

-A simple generator for database first approach in loopback 2.x Manages transformation of database schema to Loopback LDL.
+A simple generator for database first approach in loopback 2.x Manage transformation of database schema to Loopback LDL.
-Basically a nice wrapper around discoverModelDefinitions & discoverSchemas.
+Basically a nice wrapper around `discoverModelDefinitions` & `discoverSchemas`.

 This is a super beta, no testing.